 A field seismic refraction survey was performed throughout the site.
-A total of seven (7) seismic refraction lines were performed in areas designated by MATRIX personnel.
+A total of six (6) seismic refraction lines were performed in areas designated by MATRIX personnel.
 Matrix Geotechnical Consulting subcontracted Terra Geosciences - Mr. Donn Schwartzkopf, PGP to perform the seismic lines.
 Mr. Schwartzkopf and TerraGeosciences personnel located the traverses in the field by using Google EarthTM imagery and GPS coordinates.
-The equipment utilized consisted of twenty-four 14-Hertz geophones, speaced at eight-to ten-foot intervals, on each line to detect both the direct and refracted waves; a 16-pound sledge-hammer being used as the energy source to produce the seismic waves.
+The equipment utilized consisted of twenty-four 14-Hertz geophones, spaced at eight-to ten-foot intervals, on each line to detect both the direct and refracted waves; a 16-pound sledge-hammer being used as the energy source to produce the seismic waves.

 In general the site can be broken down into three velocity layers, V1, V2, and V3, respectively.
 The V1 layer is the uppermost layer and consists of topsoil, colluvial soil, older alluvium, and/or completely weathered and fractured bedrock.
-An average weighed velocity of 1,514 to 2,222 feet per second, is applied to these materials.
+An average weighed velocity of 1,279 to 1,657 feet per second, is applied to these materials.
 In general, this was observed to be accurate within the excavator pits, hollow-stem and air-track borings.
 Materials were readily excavatable and required very little to moderate effort to remove soil or advance a flight auger.
+Notably, the site was observed to excavate slightly easier than the site to the east.

 The second layer V2 is located directly below the V1 layer.
-It has an average weighed velocity of 3,673 to 7,745 feet per second.
+It has an average weighed velocity of 3,021 to 4,648 feet per second.
 From experience working within these rock materials, a value of 4,500 feet per second and higher yields heavy ripping and or a blasting requirement.
 For comparison, various charts of rippability and rock engineering properties have been provided within the Terra Geosciences report.
-This layer is dominated by the highly weathered and fractured Tonalite bedrock and some fresh corestones and boulders which required switching from the excavator bucket to a ripper shank.
-Although it should be noted that the excavator pit subgrade.
+This layer is dominated by the older alluvium and the highly weathered and fractured Tonalite bedrock and some fresh corestones and boulders which required switching from the excavator bucket to a ripper shank.

+Although it should be noted that the excavatability was only reduced by some of the corestones that were observed within the excavator pit subgrade.
 These corestones and boulders will be fresh and well indurated and weathered depending upon location and depth.
 There did not appear to be a consistent depth or area of the site that presented similar characteristics for the presence of significantly hard material at depth.
-Additionally, it should be observed that air-track borings did encounter these corestones and boulders.
-However, in some instances the air-track rotary percussion hammer results, which were not an indication of hard bedrock as the hammer continued through the hard materials and advanced into rippable material below.
+Additionally, it should be observed that airtrack borings did encounter these corestones and boulders.
+However, in some instances the airtrack rotary percussion hammer results, which were not an indication of hard bedrock as the hammer continued through the hard materials and advanced into semi-rippable material below.

 The third layer V3 indicates the presence of slight weathering of the Tonalite bedrock.
-This layer has a seismic velocity range of 11,549 to 17,849 feet per second.
+This layer has a seismic velocity range of 7,227 to 11,039 feet per second.
 These materials are unlikely to be excavated by conventional earth-moving equipment and will most likely require blasting.
 Large fractions of the fresh bedrock material was observed in some of the excavator pits and prevented the ripper shank from advancing deeper than the observed rock depth.
 These materials are generally limited to selective areas in the southeast, central, and central northern portion of the site, where rock is generally exposed at the surface.
+Notably, the velocities generated from V3 are significantly lower than the eastern Decker I site.